neandrake/phab-utils/README.md

 1. Stops all services
 2. Creates a backup folder for the day's upgrade in [install-location]/backups/
 3. Copies the local.json from phabricator directory into backup location
-4. Does a `./bin/storage dump` to backup the database contents into an archive in the backup location.
+4. Does a `mariabackup` to backup the entire database contents into an archive in the backup location, gzipped.
-5. Updates each of the repositories, `libphutil`, `arcanist`, and `phabricator`, for each one updating the log to indicate which commit each one was previously at and upgraded to.
+5. Updates each of the repositories, `arcanist`, and `phabricator`, for each one updating the log to indicate which commit each one was previously at and upgraded to.
 6. Updates the ownership of the phabricator install files/folders.
 7. Runs database migration using `./bin/storage upgrade`.
 8. Cleans out old Phabricator backups.